But not everyone knows how it's done or even what it means. I certainly didn't when I first started out!

 got children who are keen to see what's going on inside, it may take longer.

 As a 'rule of thumb', you shouldn't keep it out of the incubator for longer than thirty minutes absolute maximum.
-I try to candle when the incubator is cooling down for an hour, as it does each day.
+I try to candle when the incubator is cooling down for an hour each day, as both the Brinsea incubators I use do.

 Yes, it's perfectly safe to mark eggs as you candle them, and I find it helps with keeping an eye on progress.